moore/constructional-security/index.md

 It is time for a new approach to software engineering.

 Technology has crossed a chasm and connectivity is the new norm.
-We face new network adversaries who have shown great success at overcoming the barriers we have placed around our software.
+We now face new network adversaries who have shown great success at overcoming the barriers we have placed around our software.

 Where some well-funded and disciplined defenders have kept attackers at bay; it is at an ever-increasing cost that is already prohibitive for many.

-Programmers are responding by internalizing security into, instead of surrounding, their software.
-Where protecting is put on par with communicating, creating, and managing.
-From end to end encryption, to process sandboxing, security is becoming a first-class citizen rather than a after the fact addition.
+Our practice of software development is failing us, with bugs and exploitation being seen as inevitable, we have resorted to a life of breach and recovery.
+There is no question of if any system can be compromised but when.

-Constructional Security is a formalization of the process of internalizing security into software which offers an affordable approach to protecting users and data.
+This reality, if not abated, will steal away the advancements won though technology, and the better future we might have.
+Instead we will be under constant attack where each, communication we receive, or document we view, being a possible trap.

-In order to achieve Constructional Security software must:
+Constructional Security is a corse correction based on two principles:

-1. Isolate security controls from business logic.
+1. Software must be safe for it's users and the environment it operates in.
-2. Explicitly state security objectives and assumptions.
+2. Safety can only be achieved by architecturally choices.

-3. Ensure no software subsystem has access to authority beyond it' needs.
+In adherence to these principles we must bring forth ideas, both old and new, which have as yet been adopted as common practice; accepting the environmental shift which demands fundamental changes to how we build software.

 ## Security Matrix
 |                   |Credential Theft |Insider Threat |RCE    |Logic Bug|Information Leak|Backdoor|Phishing|Social Engineering|